ycnakajsph/quick_chat/README.md

 We've created 2 other tests for those 2 functions.
 We test various types of room_type and password to ensure that every bug should be detected.
 We separated each aspect of the test (one aspect = one assertFalse or True).
 The last attempt is always a valid one.

 Each test tests only one function (really important)

+Let's add another requirement:

+username should be unique and should not contain any number or special character

+To begin let's add the associated tests.

+Step 1 : I've created the function def verify_username(username)

+Step 2 : I've added a test for the new function verify_username (test_

+Step 3 : I've coded the function verify_username